Appendix D — Case Study Library - Overview

 The Confounding Problem: - Sicker patients receive more aggressive treatment → worse outcomes - AI learns: More treatment → Worse outcomes (confounded!) - Reality: Treatment couldn’t overcome initial severity

-Lesson: Reinforcement learning on observational data = hypothesis-generating, not practice-changing (until validated in RCT)
+Lesson: Reinforcement learning on observational data is hypothesis-generating, not practice-changing without prospective comparative validation

 Case Study 8: COVID-19 Prediction Models - Limited Impact